dthigpen/mcpy/README.md

 with pack.mcfunction('name'):
     ...

-# enter an functions tag
+# enter a functions tag
 with pack.functions('name'):
     ...